knative-extensions/eventing-rabbitmq/docs/broker.md

 More details and samples can be found [here](../samples/trigger-customizations)

 ## Next Steps
 - Check out the [Broker-Trigger Samples Directory](../samples/broker-trigger) in this repo and start building your topology with Eventing RabbitMQ!
+- Follow [CloudEvents Player Source](https://knative.dev/docs/getting-started/first-source/) to setup a Knative Service as a source.

 ## Additional Resources